 - In the navigation menu, click Conversion tracking parent to see which accounts inherit manager-level conversion tracking.

-- If a checkmark icon does not appear next to an account, that account uses account-level conversion tracking, and any conversion and campaign data from those accounts won't be visible in the cross-network attribution reports.
+- If a checkmark icon doesn't appear next to an account, that account uses account-level conversion tracking, and any conversion and campaign data from those accounts won't be visible in the cross-network attribution reports.
 Consider setting up cross-account conversion tracking to ensure you're capturing the full picture in the attribution reports.

 What to expect